paul-fornage/Standalone-ClearCore-BIN-Flasher/README.md

 - Unzip the folder if it came in a `.zip`

 - Put `firmware.bin` in `put-firmware-bin-here`.

-Run Flash ClearCore.
+- Run Flash ClearCore to flash, `flash_and_monitor.cmd` to flash and then view the output

 ### If that doesn't work, it's possible the shortcut broke.
 Here are the steps you can take _if the shortcut does not work_: